SamuelD-Data/aac_outcomes_project/README.md

 - A presentation that summarizes the major findings of this project

 # Data Dictionary

 Defining all columns that were used in exploration and modeling.

-age_in_weeks: animal's age at time of outcome expressed as weeks
+age_group_years: animal's age group in terms of years (>1, 2-3, 4-5, etc.)

-age_in_weeks_s: animal's age at time of outcome expressed as weeks (scaled from 0 to 1)
+age_outcome_days: animal's age at time of outcome in terms of days

-age_upon_outcome: animal's age at time of outcome (adoption, transfer, etc.)
+age_outcome_days_s: animal's age at time of outcome in terms of days, scaled from 0 to 1

-animal_type: the species of the animal (cat, dog, unknown)
+species: the species of the animal (cat, dog, unknown)

 is_adopted: boolean column representing if an animal was adopted (1 = True, 0 = False)